Melyohin-AA/func-shop-services-002/README.md

     * `price` (`string`, `null`) - price of the found product
     * `ref` (`string`, `null`) - link to the found product's page

-If no parameters are provided, redirects to `/search` endpoint.
+If no parameters are provided, redirects to `/search` endpoint (legacy behaviour).